Tile Calculator

 Follow these steps to calculate the number of tiles for your project:

-- Measure the area: Measure the length and width of the area to be tiled in feet.
+- Measure the room: Measure the length and width of the area to be tiled in feet.
+For walls, measure wall height and width.

-- Calculate area: Multiply length by width to get total square footage.
+- Calculate total area: Multiply length by width to get total square footage.

 - Determine tile coverage: Convert tile dimensions from inches to feet.
 Include grout width in the calculation to find the effective area each tile covers.